Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Introduction

 In quantum computing, optimization problems play a special role.
 This is simply because optimization is ubiquitous in all areas of human endeavor.
 Any significant speedups due to quantum optimization algorithms are guaranteed wide application in computation.
 The quantum adiabatic algorithm (QAA) is a leading candidate for such a speedup \cite{farhi1}.
 Adiabatic computation model was proven to be polynomially equivalent to the gate-based model \cite{aharonov2008adiabatic}.
 Multiple tantalizing results continue to make the QAA attractive \cite{mott2017solving, subacsi2019quantum}, but provable speedups remain elusive \cite{lidar}.
 Small energy gaps that thwart adiabaticity are of course the main issue \cite{young}.

 One interesting approach to improve the QAA borrows the concept of catalysis from chemistry.
 When two reactants meet, they may or may not combine to form the stable compound, that is, they may or may not find the global ground state.
 This process may be compared to the evolution in the QAA, with the meeting of the reactants corresponding to a close avoided level crossing.
 In chemistry, another species is added to the system.
 This species allows the reactants to overcome whatever barrier prevents the reaction.
 In the QAA, we add a catalytic term to the Hamiltonian that is absent at the beginning and end of the evolution, but plays the role of helper at the time of the avoided crossing.
+Unlike chemical catalysis, we do not actually enlarge the Hilbert space.
+However, one may take a simplified view of the chemical process (as is typically done in textbooks) and regard it as chiefly modifying the original Hamiltonian in the appropriate subspace.
+That is the analogy we pursue here, and we note that the catalysis terminology has become standard in the present context.
+See for example, Sec.
+VII.E of Ref. \cite{lidar}.

 The QAA catalysis idea was proposed rather early in the history of QAA under the rubric of simply changing the path in Hamiltonian space and it was shown to work for an artificially designed problem by Farhi \textit{et al.} \cite{farhi2}.
-This possibility also features in the analysis of the universality of the QAA \cite{aharonov}.
-A more targeted form of QAA catalysis using a new term that suppresses transitions was proposed by \"{O}zg\"{u}ler \textit {et al.} \cite {ozguler}.
+This possibility also features in the analysis of the universality of the QAA \cite{aharonov2008adiabatic}.
+One can also use the possibility of adjusting the scheduling to reduce Majorana-Landau-Zener tunneling \cite{ashhab}.
+A more targeted form of QAA catalysis using a term that suppresses transitions was proposed by \"{O}zg\"{u}ler \textit {et al.} \cite {ozguler}.
 However, the speedups achieved were rather small, and improving that method seems to be computationally demanding.
 The question of the general utility of QAA catalysis remains open.